There is a lingering question surrounding CBD oil as to whether CBD tolerance builds up over time.

 Can You Build a Tolerance to CBD Oil?

-As CBD is a cannabinoid the same as THC it would be natural to assume that it has many of the same tendencies, including building a tolerance.
+As CBD is a cannabinoid the same as THC, it would be natural to assume it has many of the same tendencies, including building a tolerance.

-CBD has become very popular for its ability to treat anxiety, which THC is known to trigger.
+CBD has become very popular for treating anxiety, which THC is known to trigger.